By Lesley Hensell

 When private-label sellers launch new products, they look for any way to get an edge.
 For many years, rebates have been a popular option in the seller community.
 But now, two factors are coming together to make this incredibly risky.
 First, services have launched to offer rebates in a hands-off manner.
 Secondly, at the same time, Amazon has become increasingly aggressive about finding and suspending accounts using this technique.

-What’s a rebate?
-Typically, sellers initiate rebates to improve their best seller rank or gain product reviews:
+Typically, sellers initiate rebates so they can improve their best seller rank or gain product reviews:

 - Using Facebook groups, ads or mailing lists, they ask for a purchase of their product.
 When the purchase has been made, the buyer sends an email asking for the rebate, along with proof of purchase.
 They are paid via PayPal.